 Can I apply for funding for a project which has already started?

-No. Nordic Culture Point cannot support projects retroactively.
-Project activities may start at the earliest after a decision on the application has been made and notified to the applicant.
-It takes about eight to ten weeks after the deadline.
-You can see the earliest start date of your project in the application form.
+No. Nordic Culture Point does not fund projects retroactively.
+Project activities may start only once a decision on the application has been made and the applicant has been notified.
+This will take around eight to ten weeks after the deadline.
+You can see the earliest start date for your project in the application form.

 What constitutes administrative expenses?

-In certain circumstances the programmes may award grants for the applicant’s administration and payroll expenses.
-This requires that the expenses are directly linked to the project and are necessary for it to be implemented.
-Administrative expenses may be salary, rent or material expenses.
+In certain circumstances the programmes may award funding for the applicant’s administrative and payroll expenses.
+This requires that the expenses be directly linked to the project and be necessary for the implementation of the project.
+Administrative expenses should be specified in the budget attachment.

-Do all my Nordic partners need to be finalised when I apply for a grant?
+Do all my Nordic partners need to be finalised when I apply for funding?

-Great importance is attached to the project’s Nordic dimension when the experts review the applications.
-Accordingly, it is advisable for at least the minimum requirement of the geographic distribution of the participants to be included in the application.
-If all your partners are not finalised when you apply, it is important that you describe who you plan to involve and how.
+Considerable weight is attached to the project’s Nordic dimension when the experts review the applications.
+Accordingly, at least the minimum requirement of the geographic distribution of the participants must be included in the application.
+The collaboration will also be assessed in terms of its relevance for the participants.

-Can I receive a grant for a project which has a commercial potential?
+Can I receive funding for a project which has commercial potential?